hongyusu/hongyusu.github.io/_posts/2015-11-09-junction-hackathon-2015.md

   ![photo4]({{ site.url }}/myimages/junction3.jpg)

-- **Restaurant?** Things get more complicated if you are a food-lover or you like beers.
+- **Restaurants?** Things get more complicated if you are a food-lover or you like beers.
 I do.
-Good restaurants are quite necessary for different cities as well.
+Good restaurants are quite indispensable for different cities as well.

   ![photo4]({{ site.url }}/myimages/junction4.jpg)